-- national independent tower companies; - · wireless carriers that own towers and lease antenna space to other carriers; - · site development companies that purchase antenna space on existing towers for wireless carriers and manage new tower construction; and - alternative site structures, such as building rooftops, billboards and utility poles.
+- national independent tower companies; - · wireless carriers that own towers and lease antenna space to other carriers; - · site development companies that purchase antenna space on existing towers for wireless carriers and manage new tower construction; and - alternative site structures (e.g., building rooftops, billboards and utility poles).

-We may not be able to maintain the leases for our tower sites.
+We may lose our rights to use the real property underlying our tower sites.